laikal/BdoPin-Komori-Edition/README.md

 ## Administrator privileges

-BdoPin itself can start normally without administrator privileges.
+BdoPin itself starts normally without administrator privileges.

-When you press **Apply Now**, Windows may require administrator privileges to modify `BlackDesert64.exe`.
+When you press **Apply Now**, Windows may request administrator privileges if they are required to modify `BlackDesert64.exe`.

-If required, BdoPin will request elevation through the standard Windows UAC prompt.

-Automatic background detection will not display a UAC prompt without direct user interaction.
+Automatic background detection does not trigger a UAC prompt by itself.

 ---